AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

      - Admin functionality to:
        - Add or remove desks/rooms at each site.
        - View booking statistics (e.g., busiest sites, most booked times).
-       - Manage double bookings or conflicts.
+       - Prevent double bookings or conflicts.
    - **Bonus Features**:
-     - Add a waitlist for fully booked slots.
      - Integrate with Teams for meeting room bookings.
-     - Notify users of upcoming bookings via email or Teams.
+     - Add a section where admins can upload floor plans for sites as a document and users can click to see this document when looking to book at a location.

 ---